MHKiT-Software/MHKiT/docs/_sources/wave.rst.txt

 Wave Module
 ====================
-The wave module contains a set of functions to calculate quantities of interest for wave energy converters (WEC).
+The Wave module contains a set of functions to calculate quantities of interest for wave energy converters (WEC).

 The wave module contains the following submodules: